ShubhamAvasthi/ug-project/README.md

 1. If a CH<sub>4</sub> molecule has been formed, it will desorb leaving behind 5 empty sites and increasing the hydrocarbon production by 1.

 ### Initiate desorption on CH<sub>x</sub> if possible (1&leq;x&leq;3)
-1. For a given site, if this site is not occupied by a C atom, do nothing.
+1. For a given site, if this site is not occupied by a C atom, return.
-1. If this site is occupied by a C atom, make a list of its neighbouring sites, which are occupied by a C atom, which is bonded to the same number of H atoms as the C atom in consideration.
-1. Randomly choose one of the sites from this list.
-1. The chosen CH<sub>x</sub> molecule reacts with the CH<sub>x</sub> molecule in consideration forming C<sub>2</sub>H<sub>2x</sub>, which immediately desorbs leaving behind 2x+2 empty sites.
-1. Increase the hydrocarbon production by 1.
+1. With this site as root, search a random branched chain.
+1. If a branched chain was found, the branched chain desorps.

+### Search branched chains
+Finds a random product branched chain containing a given root site.
+This is a quite complicated subroutine, so not including its details in the document.

 ## Assumptions